linuxdeepin/deepin-auto-translation/README.md

 ### Notes

-- **Free Model Limitations**: Since free models are used, translation quality is relatively average and some content may not be fully translated.
-It's recommended to use paid models in production environments for better translation quality
+- **Free Model Limitations**: Currently using free models for translation, the translation quality may not be ideal, and some content may appear incomplete.
+It's recommended to use paid models in production environments to improve translation quality.

-- **Retry Mechanism**: Some languages may experience `tx push` failures, in which case you can execute the CI process again to resolve the issue
+- **Retry Mechanism**: Some languages may fail when executing `tx push`, in which case re-executing the CI process once can solve the issue.

-- **Log Format Issues**: In CI environment, translation logs may contain many blank lines, usually caused by JSON reading failures.
-Although it doesn't affect actual usage, this issue occurs less frequently in local environments
-- **Transifex Platform Status**: Occasionally you may encounter slow response from Transifex platform, causing API errors, just retry later
+- **Transifex Platform Status**: Transifex platform occasionally experiences slow response, causing API call failures.
+It's recommended to retry later.

+- **CI Configuration Notes**: CI configuration is based on the [deepin-auto-translation/test](https://github.com/linuxdeepin/deepin-auto-translation/tree/develop/test) branch.
+Other projects that need to run CI should modify the corresponding yaml configuration files based on this branch.

+- **CI Execution Recommendations**: During initial execution, due to the large amount of content, failures may occur when running multiple project CIs simultaneously.
+It's recommended to execute CI in the evening for higher success rates.

 ## Resources and Links